Pygmy hog: Threats

-As the survival of the pygmy hog is dependent on these tall grasses, the pygmy hog has been driven further into the corner as many of the tall grasses are continuously being harvested and burned, and others are being replaced by short grass species.
-In Assam, much of the pygmy hog's habitat has also been lost to settlements and agriculture due to rapid human population growth.
+In Assam, much of the pygmy hog's habitat has been converted to settlements and cropfields due to rapid human population growth.
 Loss and degradation of habitat has also occurred due to livestock grazing, commercial forestry and the planting of trees in the grasslands, and due to flood control schemes.
-In addition, although hunting the pygmy hog for meat by the native tribes of Assam had previously not been a problem, it is now posing a very real threat to the small population of pygmy hogs that still exist in the wild.
+In addition, the pygmy hog has been hunted for meat.